Protocols

 Using this protocol will encrypt your connection.
 Here is a cURL example for the HTTPS protocol:

-Both UDP and TCP connections are supported via SOCKS5 with the ISP Pay/GB proxies.
+Both UDP and TCP connections are supported via SOCKS5 with ISP Pay/GB proxies.

 Ports